 In addition, production schedules can vary—over the course of the day or seasonally with the vintage cycle—making it important for a winery, brewery, or distillery wastewater system to be capable of adapting to inconsistent flows: surges in volume and variations in influent strength and temperature.

-Clearly, with these significant BOD and TSS levels and variable loading, effective and economical wastewater treatment can be challenging.
+Clearly, with these significant BOD and TSS levels and variable loading, effective and economical process water treatment can be challenging.

 Winery and Brewery Wastewater Lagoons